-Over the past few decades, Brazilian cotton has been working towards growing synergy between innovation and sustainability.
-Thanks to technology and the dedication of hundreds of rural producers, we are proud to offer the world a natural raw material that fully respects the environment, people, and processes of constant evolution.
+Over the past few decades, Brazil has been working towards growing synergy between innovation and sustainability.
+Thanks to technology and the dedication of hundreds of rural producers, we are proud to offer the world a natural raw material that fully respects the environment and people, through a process of continuous improvement.

 In addition to only 8% of the Brazilian fiber being cultivated using irrigation, there are projects for regional conservation of water resources - protection, preservation and recovery of riverheads, studies on silting up and contamination by chemicals – and specifics actions with the study’s results.
 Ex.: Project: recovery of river springs by rural producers.